Impeachment inquiry in the United States: Logistics of a federal impeachment inquiry

 The scope and structure of impeachment inquiries vary.
 Some inquiries function as completely independent investigations, while other inquiries use work from outside entities, using records provided to them by entities such as an independent counsel or the Judicial Conference of the United States.
 It has become regular practice in recent decades for impeachment inquiries to use information provided from separate outside investigations.
 Impeachment inquiries may build upon the work of earlier or ongoing investigations, conducted either by House committees or other investigators.
 It is possible for any House resolution expressly authorizing an impeachment inquiry to state that an inquiry is already underway, allowing for committees to continue ongoing investigations (which would be formally brought under the scope of the impeachment inquiry) and allowing for the committees to, under the auspices of the impeachment inquiry, probe new areas of investigation using their existing tools and authorities for investigation.

 Since the United States Constitution does not outline details of how the impeachment process should be run in the House, procedural aspects of impeachment inquiries are subject merely to the internal rules of the House.
 The manner in which the House of Representatives proceeds with an impeachment inquiry is at the discretion of the House itself, both textually and per historical practice.
 The House has the option to have the investigation be conducted by the House Committee on the Judiciary, another standing committee, or to establish and empower a select committee (alternatively known as a "special committee") dedicated to overseeing the inquiry.
 Alternatively, a subcommittee, such as a subcommittee of the judiciary, can be used.
 Generally, an impeachment inquiry is overseen by the House Committee on the Judiciary, with the most frequent alternative being a select committee formed for the explicit purposes of conducting the inquiry.
 An impeachment inquiry's investigation may, alternatively, involve multiple committees instead of just one.
 Even then, a single committee may be tasked with making the final decision on whether to recommend formal articles of impeachment.
 In modern practice, this committee has tended to be the Judiciary Committee.

 Impeachment inquiries are governed by the standing rules of the House (which governs all committee investigations), the terms of any authorizing resolution for the inquiry, and potentially any additional rules the committee(s) overseeing the inquiry might opt to adopt specifically for the inquiry.

+There are no rules imposing any mandates on the duration in which an impeachment inquiry might be conducted, meaning that an impeachment inquiry may last as briefly or long as the House chooses to allow.